MicrosoftDocs/defender-docs/defender-office-365/air-view-investigation-results.md

   You can sort the entries in the details table by clicking on an available column header.
 Select :::image type="icon" source="media/m365-cc-sc-customize-icon.png" border="false"::: **Customize columns** to change the columns that are shown.
 By default, all available columns are selected:

-  - **Entity type** (you can't deselect this value): This colum acts as header rows for the corresponding data in the remaining columns.
+  - **Entity type** (you can't deselect this value): Contains the same values as the view selection pane, depending on the incident.
 For example:
     - **Files**
     - **URLs**
     - **Email submissions**